Udyog Karmi Express: Service

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

-Route & Halts
+Route & halts

 The 12943 / 12944 Valsad–Kanpur Central Udyog Karmi Express runs from Valsad via Bhestan, Nandurbar, Jalgaon, Bhusaval, Khandwa, Itarsi Junction, Bhopal Junction, Bina, Jhansi Junction, Orai to Kanpur Central.

 Traction

-As the route is fully electrified, a Vadodara based WAP-7 locomotive hauls the train for its entire journey.
+As the route is fully electrified, a Vadodara Loco Shed-based WAP-7 electric locomotive hauls the train for its entire journey.

 Schedule

 Rake sharing

 The train shares its rake with 19051/19052 Shramik Express.